Efforts to fight foreign influence and protect elections in question under Trump

 Trump signed the bill that created CISA in 2018

-In remarks Trump made at the 2018 bill signing that created CISA, it was needed in order to "confront the full range of threats from nation-states, cyber criminals, and other malicious actors, of which there are many."
+In remarks Trump made at the 2018 bill signing that created CISA, he said it was needed in order to "confront the full range of threats from nation-states, cyber criminals and other malicious actors, of which there are many."

 Like several other government agencies tasked with national security and defending U.S. critical infrastructure, CISA also took on an election security portfolio.